-As a Marketing and Sports and Recreation Management double major, Melissa felt this internship was the opportunity of a lifetime, so she threw her anxieties to the wind, packed up, and moved to Boston for the summer.
+As a Marketing and Sports and Recreation Management double major, Kniceley felt this internship was the opportunity of a lifetime, so she threw her anxieties to the wind, packed up, and moved to Boston for the summer.

-Experiences in the College of Business prepared Melissa for balancing the responsibilities of working for two companies at once.
+Experiences in the College of Business prepared Kniceley for balancing the responsibilities of working for two companies at once.
 She says, “Taking COB 300 gave me a basic knowledge of the subjects inherent to running a company successfully.
 It was extremely relevant to my internship with ISlideUSA specifically because I was able to come into the internship with a basic knowledge of operations, marketing, management, and finance.
 Having that knowledge really helped me make smarter decisions in both of my internship positions—regardless of the struggle and stress that results from COB 300, I felt prepared because of it.”

 The internship proved valuable in other less expected ways as well.
-Melissa explains, “I definitely grew professionally, but I also grew as a person.
+Kniceley explains, “I definitely grew professionally, but I also grew as a person.
 At first, I was uneasy about leaving my comfort zone and moving so far away from home—looking back, I would never change my decision.
 I am so glad that I did it. “